AMIRSOHAIL1998/favNPM-Backend/README.md

 - User Table which stores details of the user with the fields user_id and name of the user.
 - Fav Package Table to store fav packages of individual users with fields user_id as Foreings field and Package Name and Comment field.

+[Below is the Reference of the table and how data will store in it.]

 # User Table